mheilner/MartinAndrewWebsite/README.md

 React Router
 - This react functionality allows for lots of customization and is readily available to be able to replicate page to page.
 This is like bootstrap 2.0.
 I think that it is interesting that most of the functionality comes within the Javascript.
 - https://codepen.io/mheilner/pen/OJBJoVR?editors=0110

+Simon React
+THIS IS THE STEP FOR CONVERTING THE APPLICATION TO THE REACT VERSION
+- ⭐ Reorganize Simon
+- Commit: Commit this version in Git as the starting place for the conversion to React.
+It won't run, but by committing at this point can revert if necessary, instead of starting over.
+Make sure you keep testing and committing throughout this process.
+- Create template React application.
+Run npx create-react-app template-react.
+This creates a new directory named template-react that contains the basic configuration and template React application code.
+- Clean up template code
+- Uninstall and NPM packages you won't use (e.g. stats, test)
+- Delete the unnecessary create-react-app files (e.g. images)
+- Rename js JSX files have jsx extension
+- Replace the favicon.ico with the Simon icon
+- Update manifest.json to represent Simon
+- Clean up the index.html file to have the proper fields for Simon
+- ⭐ Move template files to Simon
+- ⭐ Convert to React Bootstrap
+- ⭐ Populate App.jsx
+- ⭐ Create view components
+- ⭐ Create the router
+- ⭐ Convert to React components
+- ⭐ Set up to debug
+- Refactor play.jsx into simonGame.jsx, simonButton.jsx, and players.jsx
+- Refactor components to take advantage of React specific functionality and to create sub-components
+- Move webSocket code from play.jsx to gameNotifier.js